 For smoother looking skin you could go to work on an egg.
 Whisk an egg white until frothy and dab onto your face.The egg tightens the skin as it dries - so do keep still- and removes wrinkles too.You may wish to get in at least half a dozen from the supermarket as the effect wears off fairly quickly.

 Oh the smellSliced cucumber rubbed onto the skin is an alternative deodorant.Baking soda masks body odour as well.

 Keep you feet smelling wonderfully by rinsing in a foot bath of tea-freshly brewed and cooled.Or use vinegar.

 Time for teethForgotten to pack your toothbrush and toothpaste?
 Don't despair.
 Simply slice fresh strawberries and rub onto the teeth.
 Delicious!
 Removes plaque and teeth discolouration too.
 Dentures can be soaked overnight in white vinegar.

 At the end of the dayAchy feet?
 Roll each foot over a can or bottle of water.

 Run a warm bath.
 Add shavings of ginger root or Epsom salts.
 Both help to open pores and are a good skin detox.

 You have got through another day.

-Please note that our “beauty on the holiday menu” are all gentle natural remedies which have been suggested by a qualified pharmacist based on his own experiences and the recommendations of his customers.
+Please note: Our 'beauty on the holiday menu' are all gentle natural remedies which have been suggested by a qualified pharmacist based on his own experiences and the recommendations of his customers.
 However, always seek medical advice if symptoms persist or there is any cause for concern.
 Silver Travel Advisor cannot accept any liability for any of the suggestions made here.